apparentorder/reweb/doc/setup.md

 # Create Lambda Function

-- In the Lambda Console, "Create function"
+In the Lambda Console, "Create function":
 - ... from "Container image"
 - Name "wpdemo"
 - Click "Browse images" to select your "wpdemo" repository and image
 - Make sure that "Create new role ..." is selected under "Change default execution role"
 - Hit "Create function"
 - In "Basic settings", up the RAM to 512 MB and the Timeout to 30 seconds
 - Also in "Basic settings", use the "View the wpdemo-role-foo" link at the bottom to open the IAM console
   - Hit "Attach policies" and select the "AWSLambdaVPCAccessExecutionRole"
   - close the tab to return to the Lambda settings page
 - Edit VPC settings and place the Lambda function in your correct VPC
   -  be sure to use the correct "private" subnets if you want NAT connectivity
 - "Add file system" to connect the EFS
   - select your file system and the "wpdemo" access point
   - "Local mount path" is /mnt/wordpress

 # Custom Domain Name Setup